JoseIvanHernandez/WebAuthenticatorRepro/README.md

 # WebAuthenticatorRepro

-On Android, when `Xamarin.Essentials.WebAuthenticator.AuthenticateAsync` returns from a successful authentication, it always throws `WebAuthenticator.AuthenticateAsync`:
+On Android, when `Xamarin.Essentials.WebAuthenticator.AuthenticateAsync` returns from a successful authentication, it always throws `System.Threading.Tasks.TaskCanceledException`:

 **Note:** This `Exception` does not happen on iOS